microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 1. Perform another quick test using the file named **FlowersTest.jpg** in the lab's "Resources\Quick Test" folder.
 Confirm that this image is assigned a low probability of being a Picasso, a Rembrandt, or a Pollock.

-Finish up by clicking the **Train** button at the top of the page to retrain the model using the test images that you tagged.
-Until you do this, the "smarts" gained from the additional tagged images aren't incorporated into the model.
+Finish up by clicking the **Train** button at the top of the page to retrain the model using the test image that you tagged.
+Until you do this, the "smarts" gained from tagging additional images aren't incorporated into the model.

 <a name="Exercise5"></a>
 ## Exercise 5: Create a Node.js app that uses the model ##

-The true power of the Microsoft Custom Vision Service is the ease with which developers can incorporate its intelligence into their own applications.
+The true power of the Microsoft Custom Vision Service is the ease with which developers can incorporate its intelligence into their own applications using the [Custom Vision Prediction API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/eb68250e4e954d9bae0c2650db79c653/operations/58acd3c1ef062f0344a42814).
 In this exercise, you will use Visual Studio Code to modify an app named Artwork to use the model you built and trained in previous exercises.

-Then you will use the app to identify the artists of paintings.
+1. If Node.js isn't installed on your system, go to https://nodejs.org and install the latest LTS version for your operating system.

+	> If you aren't sure whether Node.js is installed, open a Command Prompt or terminal window and type **node -v**.
+If you don't see a Node.js version number, then Node.js isn't installed.
+If a version of Node.js older than 6.0 is installed, it is highly recommend that you download and install the latest version.

 1. If Visual Studio Code isn't installed on your workstation, go to http://code.visualstudio.com and install it now.

-1. Start Visual Studio Code and use the **File** > **Open Folder...** command to select the "Resources\Client\Artworks" folder included with this lab.
+1. Start Visual Studio Code and select **Open Folder...** from the **File** menu.
+In the ensuing dialog, select the "Resources\Client\Artworks" folder included with this lab.

 	![Selecting the Artworks folder](Images/fe-select-folder.png)